 The key project deliverable was to complete the platform extensions and associated works by 31st May 2021 to ensure our client can fully introduce and operate their new rolling stock.
 This involved the management and interface of multiple contractors to deliver specialist activities such as modular platform extensions, slab track installation, roof mounted OLE and multidisciplinary design.

 The key challenge throughout this project was to complete this major piece of work with the given time available, which meant we had to do the majority of the works during the Christmas and Easter Holidays working round the clock having just 2 10-day blockades.
-The strict deadline from our client promoted BCM to employ innovative programme management processes to ensure that programme risk is reduced and managed through mitigation and float management.
-BCM are pleased to say that the deadline was achieved due to extensive planning, having an adaptive mentality on site, and coming together as a team with the amazing partners that assisted us on this project.
+The strict deadline from our client promoted Enable Infrastructure to employ innovative programme management processes to ensure that programme risk is reduced and managed through mitigation and float management.
+Enable Infrastructure are pleased to say that the deadline was achieved due to extensive planning, having an adaptive mentality on site, and coming together as a team with the amazing partners that assisted us on this project.